dkelly255/calorieculator/README.md

             - Food name: a random number generated between 1-5 (or length of index in formula 10) and pulled from formula 10's index
             - Meal name: the meal being planned (breakfast, lunch or dinner)
             - Calorie allowance: from formula 9
-            - Quantity: the quantity of the food (in grams) required to fulfill the calorie per meal per macro, by dividing formula 9's output by the food's static calories per gram (lookup to formula 10 array)
+            - Quantity: of the food (in grams) required to meet the calorie per meal per macro, by dividing formula 9's output by the food's static calories per gram (lookup to formula 10 array)
-        - Will output one food per macro per meal, to which a note will add fresh vegetables for micronutrients & extra variety
+        - Output will be one food per macronutrient per meal

-### Surface
+### **Surface**
 - #### Color scheme
 - #### Typography
 - #### Imagery